unlooped/FuzzySearchJS/README.md

       ...
 ```

-Like ou see you get an overall score which indicates how close the match is.
+Like you see you get an overall score which indicates how close the match is.
 You also get an array with more details, you see in there the score of every module and the factor by which the score is multiplied.
 And for sure, in the "value" field you will find the value from the dataset.